Gallicchio-Lab/water-droplet-hydration/README.md

 # water-droplet-hydration
-Our paper discusses methods for concerted estimation of hydration free energies of small to medium sized solute molecueles using softplus potential. [arXiv:2005.06504](https://arxiv.org/abs/2005.06504)
+Our paper discusses methods for concerted estimation of hydration free energies of small to medium sized solute molecules using softplus potential. [arXiv:2005.06504](https://arxiv.org/abs/2005.06504)
-We present a repository of simulation files for water-droplet and solute complexes with instructions for alchemical binding free energy calculations with OpenMM.
+We present a repository of simulation files for water-droplet and solute complexes with instructions to run alchemical binding free energy calculations with OpenMM.

 ## Contributers